 Ideology tops facts in Texas history curriculum, experts say

-They faulted lessons downplaying slavery as the Civil War’s cause, exaggerating the influence of Moses on U.S. democracy and applauding the National Rifle Association and New Gingrich’s Contract With America.
+Now the state is considering revisions to the 2010 standards, which a group of academics slammed in a report Thursday.
+Among their complaints: lessons downplaying slavery as the Civil War’s cause, exaggerating the influence of Moses on U.S. democracy and applauding the National Rifle Association and Newt Gingrich’s Contract with America.

 The report suggests some heavy editing, but it remains to be seen whether the board’s 10 Republicans and five Democrats will comply when they begin voting on rewrites in November.
 For years, the panel has generated attention for such things as trying to limit lessons on evolution and climate change in science textbooks.

 “The best we can hope for right now is the more egregious mistakes are rectified,” one of the report’s authors, Edward Countryman, a history professor at Southern Methodist University in Dallas, said Thursday in a conference call.
 “I think it’s possible.”

 The report was commissioned by frequent education board critic the Texas Freedom Network, but its authors say their objections are about facts, not politics.